UBC-NSS/git-slack-hook/README.md

     git config hooks.slack.max-commits-per-changeset 20

- > _Note: set to 0 to show just a summary (e.g. "user x pushed 3 commits"), 1 to show just the last commit.
-If some commits are truncated, there will be a note to that effect ._
+ > _Note: set to 0 to show just a summary (e.g. "user x pushed 3 commits"), set to 1 to show the summary + the most recent commit.
+If the number of commits in the changeset is higher than this value, output will be truncated, and there will be a note to that effect._

 Specify whether you want to show the body of the commit message as well as the title: